ahengljh/HunyuanVideo/docs/rabbit_methodology.md

     A -- weight prefetch --> B
     B -- stream to GPU --> A
-    A -- importance / skip stats --> E
+    A -- importance / cache stats --> E
     E -- cached outputs --> A
     A -- results --> C
     C -- offload after step --> D